What’s the Right Moving Truck Size for Your Move?

 Book a truck size that has 10–15% more cubic space than your estimated load to ensure you have enough room.

-Different types of trucks
+Different types of moving trucks

 Once you’ve nailed down how much stuff you’re moving, there are two truck types we’d recommend: